darricktheprogrammer/aria2r/README.md

 ## Examples

-Basic example of adding a single download for aria2 running on the same machine
+Basic example of adding a single download to aria2 running on the same machine

 ```bash
 aria2r --urls "http://host/file.zip"